 Improving customer loyalty is one of the most important aspects of business development.
 Even if you’re a large online retailer with stable traffic and good conversion rates, you shouldn’t make attracting new customers your only goal.
 And here’s why.

-A study of large and medium-scale ecommerce businesses in Eastern and Central Europe showed that repeat customers generate up to 4 times more revenue than new ones.
+Repeat customers generate up to 4 times more revenue than new ones.
 In 2018, the traffic generated by returning customers increased by 24% and revenue by 15%.
 This is apparently due to the fact that it is much easier and cheaper to sell to customers who already know and trust your brand while you have to spend extra resources to attract new customers.

 The best way to measure customer retention rates is to use the key performance indicators that are more related to retaining your loyal customers.
 In this post, we take a look at the main KPIs for measuring customer retention, and their importance for business.